MarkWattsBoomi/DashboardComponents/README.md

     }
 ```

-# QRCodeReader

-Uses the camera of the device to scan for QR Codes & Barcodes from live video.

-Uses the zxing library for image interpretation.

-Set the state to a string value to receive the barcode value.

-Set the width & height to control the display size on the page.

-Set these attributes: -
-* OnDetect =  to the name of an outcome to auto trigger the outcome on detection of a code, optional.
-* OnCancel = to the name of an outcome.
-This will add a cancel button which will trigger the outcome, optional.

-# QRCodeWriter

-Generates a QR code on screen from the string state value.

-Uses the zxing library.

-Set the state to a string value which provides the barcode value.

-Set the width & height to control the display size on the page.

 # FileData
 This structure is used by several components as the structure to pass files to and from Flow